neojato/DeLorean-v2/README.md

 ### Who uses the template?

-Please let me know if you used this template and will get you added to the list!
+Please let me know if you used this template with a [Pull Request](https://github.com/neojato/DeLorean-v2/pull) and will get you added to the list below!

 | Name | Name | Name |
 |------|------|------|